confluentinc/cloud-consumption-report/README.md

 2. Java 17+
 3. Docker

----
-**NOTE:**

-Please use a dedicated Metrics API key for this application as there is a rate limit of 50 requests/min on the api calls.
+**_NOTE:_** Please use a dedicated Metrics API key for this application as there is a rate limit of 50 requests/min on the api calls.

----

 ## Report Contents